EmperorDan/Research-Project/Research Project.md

 A way of combating this kind of activity would be to employ 'User Action Monitoring' software.
 This software allows you to record peoples activity.
 This would include: URL's typed, windows opened, files copied, ect.
 This would act as a deterrent, and also potentially evidence.

 ## Primary Research
-**My end goal for this survey is to answer the follwing questions:**
+**My end goal for this survey is to answer the following questions:**